alextaschuk/spotify-album-selector/README.md

 12. Save the `album_selector.py`file.

 **How to use the program:**
-- Run the python file.
+1. Run the python file.
 When it is ran for the first time, a new window will open and ask for you to authorize for your app to see some of your user data.
 Select "Agree".
-- You will be redirected to a Google homepage.
-Copy the link and paste it into your terminal and press enter.
+2. You will be redirected to a Google homepage.
+Copy the link in the address bar and paste it into your terminal.
+3. Press enter.
-- Wait a couple of seconds, and an album will be chosen and printed into the terminal.
+4. Wait a couple of seconds, and an album will be chosen and printed into the terminal.

 **Notes:**
 - When you run the program, a `.cache` file will be created.
 This stores your access token, the token type, when it expires, and the refresh token.